 I love NU Evolution’s Complete Coverage Foundation!
 It goes on ultra matte, and I consider it medium coverage.
 It’s also incredibly lightweight so I don’t feel like I’m wearing any foundation at all.
 I avoided liquid foundations for a long time because they always seemed so heavy on my skin, but not this one.
 It works great as an eyelid primer, too!

-Because my T-zone is so oily, I find that I do still get oily in my T-zone as the day goes on but not nearly as much with other products that I’ve tried.
-(Read this post for my tips on how to control oily skin.)
+Because my skin is so oily, I find that I do still get oily in my T-zone as the day goes on but not nearly as much with other products that I’ve tried.
+I just blot my skin and get on with my day!

-I am currently shade 106 because I’ve gotten a little sun on my face recently, but am probably shade 100 during the winter months.
+I am currently shade 106 in NU Evolution’s foundation because I’ve gotten a little sun on my face recently, but am probably shade 100 during the winter months.
 The shade numbers do not go in order, so make sure you read the descriptions carefully.
 I recommend purchasing samples first, which you can do on the company website.

 I’ve found that I have the best application with Luxie Beauty’s 532 Round Top Blender Brush from the Luxie Face Essentials Set.
 I also apply to one part of my face and blend it in before moving on to the next part.
 This keeps it from “drying” too quickly and ending up looking cakey.